emojicode/emojicode.github.io/src/reference/the-s-package.md

 ### Comparing Strings

-If you want to determine whether to strings represent the same value, you can use the equality method 😛.
+If you want to determine whether two strings represent the same value, you can use the equality method 😛.

 ```